 Will I need an injection?

 Some patients may need an injection to improve the quality of the scan.
 In most patients, the injection is given in a vein in your elbow (the same place as a blood test).
-The injection should have no after effects.

 How long will the MRI scan take?

 It usually takes around 30 minutes to scan one part of your body.
-It will obviously take a little longer to scan more than one part.
+It will take longer to scan more than one part.
 The length of the scan also varies depending upon the issue that your doctor is trying to investigate.
 It is important to remember that if the scan takes a little longer it does not necessarily mean that there is something wrong.

 Can I eat or drink?